cnjawi/minall/README.md

   qwp    -- qwen-plus-latest
 ```

-models are defined my user in the config file
+models are defined by user in the config file